Q: Can I invest through a Self-Directed IRA, or other retirement account?1

 Q: Is the Fund eligible for a 1031 Exchange?

-A: No, but we may be able to accommodate a Section 721 Non-recognition of Gain or Loss on Contribution.
-If you are the owner of an MHC and would like to submit your property for consideration, please utilize our Property Submission Tool found on ElevationFund.com.
+If you are the owner of a property and would like to submit your property for consideration, please utilize our Property Submission Tool found on ElevationFund.com.